The medium-modified $g\to c\bar{c}$ splitting function in the BDMPS-Z formalism: First order opacity expansion

 \subsection{The \texorpdfstring{$g\to c\bar{c}$}{g->ccbar} splitting in an expanding medium}

-In ultra-relativistic nucleus-nucleus collisions, parton showers initiated in high momentum-transfer processes are embedded in a rapidly expanding medium.
-To gain insight into the effects of a dynamically expanding medium, we consider here the medium-modified splitting function in the $N=1$ opacity expansion for a general time-dependent density profile $n(\xi)$ (see Appendix~\ref{appb} for details)
+In ultra-relativistic nucleus-nucleus collisions, parton showers initiated in high momentum-transfer processes are embedded in a rapidly-expanding medium.
+To gain insight into the effects of an expanding medium, we consider here the medium-modified splitting function in the $N=1$ opacity expansion for a general time-dependent density profile $n(\xi)$ (see Appendix~\ref{appb} for details)

 We ask to what extent this result, obtained for an arbitrary expanding medium of density $n(\xi)$, can be related to the result for an \emph{equivalent static medium} of density $\bar{n}_0$ and length $L$ that we define in terms of the line integral